 There are a lot of benefits from eating vegan/plant-based.
 As mentioned before the environment and my health were my major motivation in starting my vegan journey.

 Apart from knowing I am helping the environment by saving water and animal lives by eating more plant-based, I also know I am keeping my heart healthy by avoiding saturated fats as well as reducing risks for other chronic diseases.

-I personally noticed a big difference in my weight when I did my 30 days vegan.
+I noticed a big difference in my weight when I started my first 30 days of eating vegan.

 After having my twins, I was struggling to lose my twin pregnancy weight and pretty much got back to my pre-baby weight after the 1 months of trying eating vegan.
 I was very happy with this as it also felt very effortless.